Allentgt/jeopardy/README.md

-## Fun Little Project to host your own Jeopardy game using FastAPI.
+# 🌘 A Lightweight FastAPI Project that enables you to host your own Jeopardy game. 🌒
+## 🚀 Features:
+* Ability to enable negative marks.
+* Supports audio as well as image questions.
+* Supports mounting local media files and config.

 ### Build with Docker